-During the seven years I spent at INSEAD as the director of MBA admissions, marketing & financial aid, I oversaw all aspects of candidate evaluation and policy decisions.
-Here’s are my recommendations for strategically positioning a stand-out application for six common profiles.
-As a reminder, the deadline for round 4 is March 6th.
+During my seven years at INSEAD, where I served as director of MBA admissions, marketing & financial aid, I oversaw all aspects of candidate evaluation and policy decisions.
+In what’s looking to be the most competitive admissions season on record, here’s my advice for positioning a stand-out application for six typical profiles.

-Some profiles, like the Indian IT professional or European-based management consultant, pour into the INSEAD admissions office in droves.
-Though INSEAD doesn’t have an adamant quota, they aim to create a diverse incoming class, so realistically the competition may be harder for some than others.
-If you have an overrepresented profile, all facets of your application must be strong, including your academic profile, your professional record, your global exposure, and your achievements and engagements outside of work or school.
-Creating a memorable narrative within your application will help you differentiate yourself and ensure you stand out.
-It isn’t uncommon for file readers to simultaneously analyze applications from candidates with like profiles, so reflect on distinctive, unique elements that make yours a compelling read.
+There are some profiles that pour in to the INSEAD admissions office by the hundreds: for example, management consultants based in Europe, or Indian IT professionals.
+Whilst INSEAD has no hard and fast quota, they also want to create a diverse class, so in reality, the competition can be tougher for some than for others.
+If you have a common profile, then you need to be strong across all elements of the application, including your academic profile, your professional track record, your international experience, and your activities and achievements outside of work or study.
+Try to weave a memorable story into your application that will help you stand out in the mind of the file reader.
+It’s not uncommon for file readers to review apps from candidates with similar profiles at the same time, so reflect on unique or distinctive elements that help make yours is a lively read.

-INSEAD takes significant pride in the global diversity of its MBA program, both around the number of represented nationalities (94 in the 2018 class) and the global experience of the students.
-However, not all INSEAD students have spent significant time abroad.
-Often, those who gain admission without much exposure beyond their own borders are from emerging markets (without the necessary financial resources to travel), but can nevertheless demonstrate that they have the openness, cultural curiosity, flexibility, interpersonal skills and maturity needed to collaborate in an incredibly diverse environment.
-They have also established that learning from a global community is highly compatible with success in their forthcoming professional aspirations.
-If your focus – past, present and future – is truly on your domestic market, think twice before applying.
+INSEAD takes great pride in the international diversity of its MBA program: both as regards the range of nationalities represented (94 in the class of 2018), and the international experience of the students.
+But not everyone at INSEAD has a lot of international experience.
+Typically, those who gain admission without much experience beyond their own borders are from emerging markets (they may not have had financial means to travel), but are still able to demonstrate that they have the ability to collaborate in an incredibly diverse environment (qualities such as openness, flexibility, curiosity about other cultures, interpersonal skills, maturity – all these elements help).
+They have also demonstrated that they need to join such an international community – that it will be highly relevant for their future career plans.
+If your focus, past, present and future is really on your domestic market, then think twice before applying.

-INSEAD’s average GMAT score is 709, with the range generally spread from 600 to 800.
-INSEAD advises applicants to target the 75th percentile on both the quant and verbal sections, looking at this breakdown more than the cumulative score.
-If you have less than 70th percentile on either part of the exam, you will need an excellent academic record, and/or represent a profile that the school loves.
-INSEAD is generally not as accommodating as other top schools regarding the GMAT, largely because the pace of one-year program is fast, and the school wants to ensure you have the scholastic aptitude to keep up.
-If your score is borderline, think about bolstering your profile with a quant-based course like statistics, finance or accounting.
-Online quant courses, like those offered via Berkeley Extension or HBX CORe, offer an opportunity to enhance your skill set while proving your ability to tackle the academic rigor.
+The average GMAT at INSEAD is 709; the range is typically around 600 to 800.
+INSEAD advises candidates to target the 75th percentile on both the verbal and the quant; they look more at this breakdown than at the total score.
+If you get less than 70th percentile on either part of the test, you’d better have a very strong academic track record, and/or have a profile that the school loves.
+So INSEAD is perhaps not as flexible as some top schools as regards the GMAT – this is largely because it is a one-year program, so the pace is fast, and the school needs assurance you have the academic ability to keep up.
+If your score is borderline, consider shoring up your academic profile with a standard quant-based course such as accounting, statistics and finance.
+Online quant courses, such as those offered by Berkeley Extension, or HBxCore, offer an opportunity to build your skill set while demonstrating your ability to handle the academic rigor.